20% off your first purchase with code: SHOP24

 Black History Month Activities for Elementary Students

 Since social studies has fallen victim to a focus on language arts and math, I try to integrate Black History Month lessons into my language arts block.
-If you look at the Common Core Standards and some other state standards, you'll see that many of the "Speaking and Listening" standards provide the perfect opportunity to read, learn, and talk about black history.
+If you look at Common Core and some other state standards, you’ll see that many of the “Speaking and Listening” standards provide the perfect opportunity to read, learn, and talk about black history.
+Here are some Black History Month activities for elementary students that can help meet those standards.

 Read Alouds For Black History Month

-I read this book in January, since that's when we celebrate Martin Luther King Jr.'s birthday.
-But, it's a great way to lead into your study of black history.
+I read this book in January, since that’s when we celebrate Martin Luther King Jr.’s birthday.
+But, it’s a great way to kick off your study of black history.

 When Black History Month rolls around in February, I remind students about the wonderful book we read just a short time ago and spend some time sharing other books by black authors.